hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 [12:19:03](#16444955436394ipIAO:gitter.im) <planetsizecpu (Jose Luis)>:
 >  I am 99% certain VID2 won't come out in the next 2-3 years.

-I hope god hears you  í ½í¸¬
+I hope god hears you  ğŸ˜¬

 [12:38:10](#16444966906403MsacG:gitter.im) <hiiamboris (NOT THIS ONE)>:
-I hope so too í ½í¸‰ There are more urgent tasks.
+I hope so too ğŸ˜‰ There are more urgent tasks.

 [12:40:49](#16444968496407NgPEl:gitter.im) <olivier_lp_twitter (LP Olivier)>:
 Postscript implementation is pretty close to Forth one